Curriculum

 Install the tools.
 Two posts.
 Plan for an afternoon.
 Every track below assumes you finished one of these.

-A walkthrough for solar engineers who've never written Python — install Python, set up VS Code, and run a script that reads panel coordinates from an AutoCAD CSV export.
-Pre-warned for every install gotcha.
+Solar engineers new to Python: install, set up VS Code, run a script reading panel coordinates from an AutoCAD CSV export.
+Every install gotcha pre-warned.

-A walkthrough for AutoCAD engineers who've never written C# — install Visual Studio, set up an AutoCAD plugin project, and load a working Hello World command via NETLOAD.
-Pre-warned for every install gotcha.
+AutoCAD engineers new to C#: install Visual Studio, set up a plugin project, load a Hello World command via NETLOAD.
+Every install gotcha pre-warned.

 Pick a track